ksu-is/Astro-Numerology/README.md

-# Astro-Numerology
+# Battle-of-the-Elements-Avatar
-We are creating a game mixing astrology and numerology.
-We are asking users their birthdates and when user insert their date, the game will also ask for number input.
-Once both items are input the computer will give you a small preview of your zodiac sign and will also give you a small horoscope with the numerology you input.
-The other game we work on is changing the elements to earth, water, fire, and air signs to correspond with astrology. stone-paper-scissor game: https://github.com/singhrohit30/fun_games/blob/master/stone-paper-scissor.py guess the number game:  https://github.com/AJRiley/PythonGame/blob/master/guessthenumber.py
+We created a game where the elements of Fire, Air, and water will battle it out.
+User will be able to play agaisnt the computer with the element of thier choice.
+After you finish the Battle of the Elements, you will get to guess which character of the Avater is protrayed with these elements.
+User will guess Avatar character until the get it right or they decided to quit! stone-paper-scissor game: https://github.com/singhrohit30/fun_games/blob/master/stone-paper-scissor.py guess the number game:  https://github.com/AJRiley/PythonGame/blob/master/guessthenumber.py